Dominick’s Deli marks 30 years of serving chicken fingers and family tradition

 “It’s all about the customers.
 Nothing has been possible without them,” said Scalise.

-“It’s a blessing,” Marino said of the deli being open for 30 years.
+“It’s a blessing,” Marino said of Dominick’s Deli being open for 30 years.
 “We thank the community for supporting us.
 Without them, we wouldn’t be here.
 We just hope to keep it going and try to build on everything we’ve done.”

 “We look forward to even bigger and better things,” Scalise said.
 “But we’ll always put our customers first.”